valentinValep/42_cub3D/README.md

 	- verif map is close
 	- use textures
 	- impl spaces
+	- impl map with different amout of char per line like in the subject exemple
 - display
 - others
 	- check every mlx return